DataPortal/ngx-project/notes.md

 # Loren's Notes

+resides at DirectoryBuilder/ngx-project.

+THESE NOTES ARE OLDER THAN ngx-starter-kit

+This repo has this error, probably from copying grid (account to vehicles):

 Error during template compile of 'SharedModule' Function calls are not supported in decorators but 'FlexLayoutModule' was called.